When is the Festival?

-The 2019 souvenir tasting mug is the only vessel that will be filled.
-Do not bring in mugs or glasses from past years hoping to use them.
-The 2019 mug is valid throughout the event, so if you leave and plan to come back, take it with you.
-If you forget your mug, you will have to purchase a new one.
-Tokens, however, never expire and may be reused at any future festival.
+No to mugs but yes to tokens.
+The 2019 souvenir tasting mug is the only vessel that will be filled, so do not bring in mugs or glasses from past years hoping to use them.
+The 2019 mug may be purchased on its own for $10 and is valid throughout the event.
+If you leave and plan to come back, take it with you, because if you forget your mug, you will have to purchase a new one.

 When do you stop selling mug and tokens?

 We stop selling mugs and tokens at 8:30pm daily.